DenOfEquity/PixArt-Sigma-for-webUI/README.md

 #### 16/02/2025 ####
 * some UI tweaks
 * ForgeCanvas for image2image, for Forge2 users
 * added some support for custom models.
 They must be diffusers format.
 In `{webui directory}\models\diffusers` create a subdirectory `PixArtCustom`.
 In that directory, create a subdirectory for the custom model; the directory name will be used as the display name in the menu.
+Ideally, include the model size in the directory name, 256/512/1024/2K - for example `animetune_512`.
 Inside each of those should be the transformer file (*diffusion_pytorch_model.safetensors*) and its `config.json`.
-Ideally, include the model size in the name, 256/512/1024/2K.

 #### 26/12/2024 ####
 * fixes for gallery, sending to i2i